V.V. Fearless

-Voetbal Vereniging Fearless, known as Fearless, was a Surinamese football club based in Moengo who played in the Hoofdklasse, the highest level of football in Suriname.
+Voetbal Vereniging Fearless, known as Fearless, was a Surinamese football club based in Moengo that played in the Hoofdklasse, the highest level of football in Suriname.

 History

 Founded on 28 May 1925, Fearless was the second football club from Moengo.
 The first football club registered in the city of Moengo was Bauxite Star which was registered in March of the same year.
 However little is known about Bauxite Star today.
 The club members who were present at the clubs registration were H. Jurjens, W. Gersie, F. Gunther, E. Jie Sam Foek and J. Jie Sam Foek.
 Counting 21 official club members, the club reached its height of success in 1927.

 The board of directors for Fearless was assembled as follows: J. Jie Sam Foek (chairman), F. Gunther (secretary), R. Thijm (treasurer), Anton Jie Sam Foek (commissioner), W. Gersie (commissioner).
 Commissioner Anton Jie Sam Foek was also a player and the team captain of the club.

 The board underwent several changes in the first five years of the club, seeing W. Burside become chairman, D. Monnes the new treasurer and Tulberg appointed as commissioner.

 By 1925, Fearless were able to beat teams from the capital city Paramaribo as well as beating teams from nearby Albina.